 - This easy homemade Shaving Cream does not lather.
 That’s ok, it doesn’t need to!

 - A little goes a long way.
 You only need a small amount to shave with.

 - This shaving cream will store for several weeks if left in a cool, dry area.
 If you get water in the jar of cream it will spoil faster.

 What You Need:

-- 1/3 cup Coconut Oil (I buy mine on Tropical Traditions or Azure Standard)
+- 1/3 cup Coconut Oil (I buy mine from Azure Standard)